undernewmanagement/webhook-debugger/README.md

 # webhook-debugger
-A super simple request bin for testing your webhooks.
-Simply spin up this docker container, point your webooks are the container, and then view the inbound request contents in the docker console log.
+A very simple request bin for testing your webhooks.
+Simply spin up this docker container, point your webooks at the container, and then view the inbound request contents in the docker console log.

 # TODO